WWWA (FM)

-WWWA (95.3 FM) is a radio station broadcasting a Christian adult contemporary/Praise and Worship music format.
-Licensed to Winslow, Maine, United States.
-The station is owned by Light of Life Ministries, Inc. The station began broadcasting April 10, 1998.
+WWWA (95.3 MHz) is a non-commercial FM radio station broadcasting a Christian Adult Contemporary and Praise and Worship music format.
+It is licensed to Winslow, and serves Central Maine.
+The station is owned by Light of Life Ministries, Inc. The studios and offices are on Riverside Drive in Augusta.

+WWWA has an effective radiated power (ERP) of 12,000 watts.
+The transmitter is on Bigelow Hill Road in Skowhegan.
+Programming is simulcast on 88.1 WMEY in Bowdoin.
+It is also heard on FM translators in Portland and Brunswick.

+History

+The station signed on the air on April 23, 1999.
+Joan Graves served as the general manager.

 On June 20, 2022, WWWA rebranded as "Reach FM".
+The station holds on-air fundraisers and seeks donations on its website to support its ministry.

 Simulcast

 WWWA's programming is simulcast on 88.1 WMEY in Bowdoin, Maine.